Daxenbyte/daxenbyte/README.md

 ## Greetings 👋
-I'm Daxenbyte and thats my GitHub
+I'm Daxenbyte and that's my GitHub!
+Here you can find some of my projects.
+Most of my work is private or kept locally, but feel free to check out the public ones below.

 ##
 ### 🖥️ Languages